 Scott Preston is currently a legal technology consultant working with law firms to streamline processes and deliver innovative technology solutions aimed at the legal market.
 He had a long career as the Chief Information Officer of Fulbright & Jaworski.
-Preston has been playing drums with Legal Bytes since 2012 and includes everybody from the Beatles to Frank Zappa as influences.
+Preston has been playing drums with the Legal Bytes Band since 2012 and includes everybody from the Beatles to Frank Zappa as influences.

 Preston grew up in Racine, WI and moved to Los Angeles in 1982 to pursue a career in music after graduating from the Wisconsin Conservatory of Music.
 He spends his free time playing live and in the studio with various artist.
 He got into legal IT as a way to make ends meet in 1993, where he started by sending faxes and quickly moved on to network administration and programming.